lucaong/cubdb/README.md

   - Arbitrary selection and transformation of entries with `select`

-  - Atomic multiple updates with `get_and_update_multi`
+  - Atomic transactions with `get_and_update_multi`

   - Concurrent read operations, that do not block nor are blocked by writes

-  - Sudden shtdowns won't corrupt the database or break atomicity
+  - Unexpected shutdowns won't corrupt the database or break atomicity

   - Manual or automatic compaction to optimize space usage